New iterative algorithms for estimation of item functioning: Real data examples

+This work considered the simple \gls{4pl} model \eqref{eq:4PL:simple} and the group-specific \gls{4pl} model \eqref{eq:4PL:dif} with different constraints on asymptote parameters, yielding the \gls{3pl} models.
+In the Anxiety dataset, the lower asymptotes were set to zeros, i.e., $c_i = 0$ and $c_{i\text{DIF}} = 0$, since pretending (i.e., lower asymptote greater than 0) was not expected.
+On the other hand, in the LearningToLearn dataset, the upper asymptotes were set to ones, i.e., $d_i = 1$ and $d_{i\text{DIF}} = 0$, since slipping (i.e., upper asymptote lower than 1) was not expected.

+The matching criterion $\theta_p$ in the Anxiety dataset was the overall level of anxiety, which was calculated as a standardized sum of non-dichotomized item responses.
+Similarly, the standardized total test score gained in the 6th grade was used as the matching criterion $\theta_p$ in the LearningToLearn dataset.
+For the group-specific models, the grouping variable $G_p$ was defined by the gender of respondents for the Anxiety dataset and the school track for the LearningToLearn dataset. \gls{dif} detection was performed concerning these variables.

-The same approach used in the simulation study for computing starting values was used for the analysis of the Anxiety dataset.
-In the case of convergence issues, the initial values were re-calculated based on successfully converged estimates using other methods.
+The two newly proposed estimation methods were applied for the two datasets and models: the \gls{em} algorithm and the algorithm based on \gls{plf}.
+The same approach for computing starting values as in the simulation study was used to analyze both datasets.
+In the case of convergence issues, the initial values were re-calculated based on successfully converged estimates provided by other methods.

-In this study, item parameter estimates were computed and reported with their confidence intervals.
-Confidence intervals of the asymptote parameters were truncated at boundary values when necessary.
-Next, this work compared the estimation methods by calculating the differences in fitted item characteristic curves (i.e., estimated probabilities of endorsing the item) on the matching criterion for both models.
-Finally, likelihood ratio tests were performed to compare the two nested models (simple and group-specific) to identify the \gls{dif} for all items and all four estimation methods.
-Significance level of 0.05 was used for all the tests.
+In this study, item parameter estimates were computed and reported with confidence intervals.
+Next, the likelihood-ratio test \eqref{eq:lrt} was performed to compare the two nested models (simple and group-specific) to identify the \gls{dif} for all items and both novel estimation methods.
+Finally, for the \gls{em} algorithm, mean values of estimated latent variables over all items were computed.
+A significance level of 0.05 was used for all the tests.